storeman-developers/harbour-storeman-installer/README.md

 * Tap on the "File downloaded" notification on your SailfishOS device or select the downloaded RPM file in a file-manager app and select "Install" in its pulley menu; then confirm the installation.
 * Preferrably disable "Allow untrusted software" again.
 * Tap on the "Storeman Installer" icon in the device's app grid ("launcher") and wait until the Storeman installation finishes - the "Storeman Installer" icon should be replaced by the icon of Storeman proper, even though the icons look the same, their text is different.
-* The Storeman Installer is automatically removed ("uninstalled") when Storeman is installed.
+* The Storeman Installer is automatically removed ("uninstalled") when Storeman is being installed.